shariq1989/cookbook/content/recipe/Vinegar_Chicken.md

 #### ABOUT THE MEAL

-This recipe is inspired by Alison Roman’s Vinegar Chicken with Crushed Olive Dressing.
-Her recipe was so bright and flavorful that I wanted to create a version that worked well for our family.
-You can eat this chicken with or without the dressing, though we highly recommend the dressing.
-Either way, you will leave the table with a smile on your face.
+This recipe is by Alison Roman.
+Her dish was so bright and flavorful, that I wanted to share how I modified it to our family's liking.
+You can eat this with or without the olive dressing, though I don't know why you would want to skip it.